Golnar Shahyar

-Golnar Shahyar (گلنار شهیار, * 1985 in Tehran, Iran) is an Iranian-Canadian musician active as composer, singer, guitarist and pianist.
+Golnar Shahyar (گلنار شهیار, born 1985) is an Iranian-Canadian musician active as composer, singer, guitarist and pianist.
 After her teenage years in Iran, she moved to Canada in 2002.
 Since 2008 she has lived in Austria and is known both as solo performer and in several groups.
 Apart from other musical traditions, her music is inspired both by Iranian music as well as by ethno jazz.

 Among other venues, Shahyar has performed at the Vienna Musikverein, the Royal Festival Hall, London, and the Elbphilharmonie in Hamburg.
 In her performances and interviews, she has also spoken out for the feminist movement in Iran.
-Further, she is known for her activism for diversity in Austria’s cultural scenes.
+She is known for her activism for diversity in Austria's cultural scenes.

 Life and career

-Born into a middle-class Iranian family, Shahyar lived in Tehran until she was 17.
+Shahyar was born in Tehran into a middle-class family; she lived there until she was 17.
 In 2001, she moved with her parents to Toronto, Canada, where she later earned a bachelor's degree in biology from York University.
-In 2008, having decided to embark on a career in music, she relocated to the Austrian capital Vienna, where she studied singing and music theory at the University of Music and Performing Arts.
+In 2008, having decided to embark on a career in music, she relocated to Vienna, where she studied singing and music theory at the University of Music and Performing Arts.

 Shahyar draws her musical inspiration from various musical cultures, ranging from North African and Iranian music to jazz and contemporary ethno jazz.
 In addition to her native Persian, she also sings in English, Kurdish, Turkish, Spanish and Ladino, the language of the Jewish-Sephardic population of al-Andalus.
-With her protest song Tell my mother she has no daughter anymore, sung in Persian, she quoted a slogan of the feminist revolution in Iran.
+With her protest song "Tell my mother she has no daughter anymore", sung in Persian, she quoted a slogan of the feminist revolution in Iran.
 It expresses the grief about women who have fallen victim to oppression in Iran.
 In November 2022, this composition was recorded live at the Viennese jazz club Porgy & Bess.